 Number bonds to 10 are pairs of numbers that add together to make 10, such as 6 and 4, or 9 and 1.

 Special attention gets paid to these, and quite rightly so.

 Ours is a base ten number system, so being able to recall pairs of numbers that total 10 is really important (and extremely helpful).

 In kindergarten, children should get lots of opportunities to explore how the number 10 can be broken down into different pairs of numbers by doing hands-on work with math manipulatives .

 For example, they may work with Lego bricks or unifix cubes to explore different ways that a stick of 10 bricks can be divided into two parts.
 Or they may work with small objects like counting bears and explore how a group of 10 can be divided into two different piles.

 Children will revisit number bonds to 10 often, with the aim being that can quickly recall them from memory, without having to work them out each time.

 Exploring number bonds is important for lots of reasons.
 Here are just a few:

-1) Knowing number bonds makes all sorts of math calculations and problems a lot easier to solve!
+1) They make all sorts of math calculations and problems a lot easier to solve!

 Yes, it’s true, a good knowledge of number bonds and how numbers can be decomposed is incredibly helpful when doing all kinds of math calculations – think mental math for a start.